WikiLeaks' Assange: Russia didn't give us emails

 Palin: All is forgiven

-Former US vice presidential candidate and Fox News contributor Sarah Palin, once a vociferous opponent of WikiLeaks, posted an apology to Assange on Facebook.
+Reacting to the Hannity interview, 2008 US vice presidential candidate and one-time Fox News contributor Sarah Palin, once a vociferous opponent of WikiLeaks, posted an apology to Assange on Facebook.

 "I apologize for condemning Assange when he published my infamous (and proven noncontroversial, relatively boring) emails years ago.